regosen/get_cover_art/README.md

 # get_cover_art

-This script searches Apple Music for artwork that is missing from your library.
+This Python package searches Apple Music for artwork that is missing from your library.
 It saves the artwork alongside the audio and embeds the artwork into the meta tags.

 ## Supported formats
 - MP3